Jumping All Over the World: Jumping All Over the World – Whatever You Want

 An updated version of the album was released in October 2008, titled Jumping All Over the World – Whatever You Want.
+This version was meant to be a German re-release of the UK version, containing the second compilation CD.
+However, this version contains selected tracks from the Hands On Scooter album & "Jump That Rock (Whatever You Want)" replacing the original "Jump That Rock" from the original UK release.
 The Limited Deluxe Edition contains two CDs and two DVDs, the Premium edition contains the two CDs and the live DVD, whilst the Standard Edition consists of only the two CDs.
 In the UK a 'Platinum Edition' was released on November 17 featuring the original album plus Jump That Rock (Whatever You Want), the live DVD and the missing tracks from the greatest hits CD from the first release of the album.